romshark/Go-1-2-Proposal---Immutability/README.md

 }
 ```

 #### 2.10.3.
-Prohibition of Casting of Immutable- to Mutable Types
+Prohibition of Casting Immutable- to Mutable Types
-Casting of immutable- to mutable types is forbidden because it would make it
+Casting immutable types to mutable types is forbidden because it would make it
 possible to silently void the immutability guarantee breaking the entire concept
 of immutability.